roikonen/scalablemodeling/README.md

 ![](pictures/6_4_queries_1.png)

-I understand that **querying the command model** (red arrow in the picture above) is a topic that often sparks strong opinions.
-In my view, the command model serves as a special type of model that validates commands, and while it is not designed for querying, there are cases where it can be read from if necessary.
-For example, in in-memory command models [Akka-style](https://akka.io/), where the model is clustered, a valid use case might involve querying the state of an entity immediately after its creation or update.
-Since the entity is already in memory, fetching it quickly from there can be justified.
-However, querying the command model should be avoided wherever possible, as there are many ways this can lead to misuse, such as introducing performance bottlenecks or inconsistencies.
-For this reason, querying the command model requires strong justification.

 ![](pictures/6_4_queries_2.png)

+Querying the **Command Model** (illustrated by the red arrow in the picture above) is a topic that often generates strong opinions.
+In essence, the command model is a specialized type of model designed to validate commands.
+While it is not intended for querying, there are certain scenarios where reading from it may be justified.

+For example, in **in-memory command models** (such as [Akka-style](https://akka.io/)), where the model is clustered, a valid use case might involve querying the state of an entity immediately after its creation or update.
+Since the entity resides in memory, fetching its state quickly can be reasonable and efficient.

+Additionally, **immutable streams of private events** allow for the projection of new query models at any point in a system's lifecycle.
+This enables model separation to be implemented on-demand, as needed.

+That said, querying the command model can easily lead to misuse, such as performance bottlenecks or data inconsistencies.
+Therefore, as a general rule, it's best to maintain model separation and use the command model for queries only when there is a clear, well-justified benefit.

 ### Policies